OpenSDN-io/docs/tungsten-fabric-installation-and-upgrade-guide/deploying-tf-using-juju-charms-kubernetes.rst

-.. _Installing TF with Kubernetes by Using Juju Charms:
+.. _Installing OpenSDN with Kubernetes by Using Juju Charms:

-Installing TF with Kubernetes by Using Juju Charms
+Installing OpenSDN with Kubernetes by Using Juju Charms
 ========================================================

 :date: 2020-10-29

-You can deploy Tungsten Fabric using Juju Charms.
+You can deploy OpenSDN using Juju Charms.
 Juju helps you deploy, configure, and efficiently manage applications on private clouds and public clouds.
 Juju accesses the cloud with the help of a Juju controller.
-A Charm is a module containing a collection of scripts and metadata and is used with Juju to deploy TF.
+A Charm is a module containing a collection of scripts and metadata and is used with Juju to deploy OpenSDN.

 A Juju Charm helps you deploy Docker containers to the cloud.
-For more information on containerized TF, see :ref:`Understanding OpenSDN Containers`.
-Juju Charms simplifies TF deployment by providing a simple way to deploy, configure, scale, and manage TF operations.
+For more information on containerized OpenSDN, see :ref:`Understanding OpenSDN Containers`.
+Juju Charms simplifies OpenSDN deployment by providing a simple way to deploy, configure, scale, and manage OpenSDN operations.

 Understanding Juju Charms with Kubernetes
 -----------------------------------------

-TF supports the following charms:
+OpenSDN supports the following charms:

 -  contrail-agent